This page will remain on your browser for reference whilst using the illustrations

 690527 Shaft-auxillary drive used on Type Nos.
 1141,1172,1516.

-(combinations of type and code dependant alternatives are often encounered, work out what you need in careful, logical steps)
+In this example: (combinations of type and code dependant alternatives are often encounered, work out what you need in careful, logical steps)

 Return to top of page